hikeventures/hikeventures.github.io/_posts/reviews/2018-09-23-palm-equipment-alpha.markdown

 <br>
 <!--more-->

 It’s not only about the amount of flotation that it gives (though it is a very important point to consider, no doubt about that), but also about the comfort of wearing it, the freedom of movement, its colour and extras (e.g., pockets or a knife lash tab) and, what is especially important for packrafting, its weight and packing size.
-And the Alpha by Palm Equipment is exactly what I personally searched for in a packrafting PFD.
+And the [Alpha by Palm Equipment][39f13560] is exactly what I personally searched for in a packrafting PFD.
 Here is why.

+  [39f13560]: https://amzn.to/2QRRrHb "Alpha Palm Equipment"

 ## Buoyancy